johnnynienstedt/4S_Pitching/README.md

 Given that pitch location is a notoriously high-variance statistic, I used a highly informative Bayesian model (normal prior) and updated the posterior with each pitch thrown.
 For pitchers with a full season's worth of pitches, the variance is only 1-2 runs, and Spot+ has a 0.4 R-squared with its future self.
 For pitchers with only a few hundred pitches, that predictiveness drops to about 33%.
 The model does not grade each pitch type separately, but rather gives a single grade to each pitcher for each season.
 As this model requires no training, grades can be given for any season with appropriate data.

+I recently added release point variance as a simple analog for command.
+This is far less descriptive than location RV, but much more predictive.

 # Slot+
 The deceptive effects of the pitcher's arm slot and release point.